-Indicates a potentially hazardous situation which, if not avoided, could result in serious injury or death.
+Indicates a potentially hazardous situation which, if not avoided, could resullt in serious injury or death.

-CAUTION: Denotes an instruction which, if not followed, could severely damage the vehicle.
+CAUTION: Denotes an instruction which if not followed, may damage the vehicle and/or components.

 YOUR VEHICLE CAN BE HAZARDOUS TO OPERATE.
 A collision or rollover can occur quickly, even during routine maneuvers such as turning and driving on hills or over obstacles, if you fail to take proper precautions.